Voyage (ABBA album): Background

-ABBA informally split up in 1983, following the release of their retrospective greatest hits album The Singles: The First Ten Years in late 1982.
-Renewed interest in the band grew from the 1990s onwards following the worldwide success of their greatest hits album ABBA Gold, the ABBA-based musical Mamma Mia! and the subsequent film of the same name, followed by its 2018 sequel, Mamma Mia!
-Here We Go Again, and the use of their songs in some other film soundtracks such as The Adventures of Priscilla, Queen of the Desert and Muriel's Wedding.
+ABBA informally split up in 1982 following the release of their retrospective greatest hits album The Singles: The First Ten Years in late 1982.
+Renewed interest in the band grew from the early 1990s following the worldwide success of their greatest hits album ABBA Gold and the use of their songs in the soundtracks to two Australian cult films, The Adventures of Priscilla, Queen of the Desert and Muriel's Wedding.
+Interest peaked with the ABBA-based musical Mamma Mia! and the subsequent film of the same name, followed by its 2018 sequel, Mamma Mia!
+Here We Go Again.

 However, the members steadfastly refused to reunite.
 In 2000, they reportedly turned down an offer of $1 billion to perform again.
 In July 2008, Björn Ulvaeus categorically stated to The Sunday Telegraph, "We will never appear on stage again.
 There is simply no motivation to re-group."
 Ulvaeus reiterated this in a 2014 interview while promoting the publication of ABBA: The Official Photo Book.

 On 6 June 2016, however, ABBA did informally reunite at a private party in Stockholm.
 This led to a more formal reunion.
 Two years later, in April 2018, they announced they had recorded two new songs, "I Still Have Faith in You" and "Don't Shut Me Down".
 The new songs initially were intended to support ABBA: Thank You for the Music, An All-Star Tribute, a TV special produced by NBC and the BBC, and a tour, which the special itself supported.
 In October, British manager Simon Fuller announced in a statement that the group would be reuniting to work on a new "digital entertainment experience".
 The project would feature the members in their "life-like" avatar form, called ABBAtars, based on their late 1970s tour and would be set to launch by the spring of 2019.